Wildvoyager

-The Trans-Siberian railway is undoubtedly one of the most famous and iconic railway journey in the world.
-This railroad is prominent for its greatest train routes in the world.
+The Trans-Siberian Railway is undoubtedly one of the most famous and iconic railway journeys in the world.
+This railroad is prominent for having the best train routes in the world.

-Trans-Siberian railway is the name given to the rail routes that span Siberia, Mongolia and China from Moscow.
-With changing trains, the three longest train routes all cover the Trans-Siberian route.
+The trans-Siberian railway is the name given to the rail routes that span Siberia, Mongolia, and China from Moscow.
+With changing trains, the three longest train routes were all over the Trans-Siberian route.
 It is a continuous journey and includes three principal routes with multiple train services: The three routes are:

 • Trans-Siberian